Many years ago, Mississippi ARES recognized that the digital modes were the future of Amateur Radio emergency communications.

 Mississippi ARES has adopted Winlink for local, statewide, and nationwide emergency email communications.

-One of the major goals for Central Mississippi ARES in 2021 is for all our team members to become skilled in sending digital messages via 100% RF.
+One of the major goals for Central Mississippi ARES is for all our team members to become skilled in sending digital messages via 100% RF.

 All of our ARES members are encouraged to obtain Winlink email accounts, purchase a Signalink USB interface, download the latest WinLink Express software and practice using it P2P, and to connect to RMS Gateway Stations in ARDOP and VARA modes.